Using the Internet at the Library

 The library personnel are the gatekeepers regarding computer time, and if a patron is asked to relinquish the computer, the patron must do so.

-Children attending fourth grade must have a parent or guardian sign a permission slip in order to use the Internet unattended.
+Children attending fourth grade or higher must have a parent or guardian sign a permission slip in order to use the Internet unattended.

 If a person under the age of eighteen views offensive material they will be mailed a certified letter informing them that they will not be able to use library computers for 60 days.
 If a minor views offensive material a second time they will be sent a second certified letter and library computer access will be denied permanently.